 The reason we’ve been in business for decades isn’t that we’re some faceless vending machine that takes people’s money and leaves them cold.
 Businesses don’t last long if they engage in those kinds of practices.

-The reason Screenplay Readers has lasted this long, especially in the face of a never-ending onslaught of new imitators and new services popping up, is because we genuinely believe and promote the script feedback process as a whole, and we believe in free feedback most of all.
+The reason Screenplay Readers has lasted this long, especially in the face of a never-ending onslaught of new imitators, is because we genuinely believe and promote the script feedback process as a whole, and we believe in free feedback most of all.

 Paid script coverage is not the only path, nor should it ever be.
 Keep that in mind when considering purchasing script coverage from anyone.